 Pistachio Cardamom Cake is from a British cookbook called “Sweet Food”.
 While the ingredients are not listed in metric, the recipes seem to be geared for European cooks.
 This is a good thing in terms of taste, but I did have to modify the directions quite a bit.
 We enjoyed this cake, but I need to make it again a few times and test with different pan sizes as well as the self-rising flour substitute.

-In a separate bowl, stir together eggs and yogurt until well mixed.
+- In a separate bowl, stir together eggs and sour cream (or yogurt) until well mixed.
 Add egg mixture to food processor and process just until blended.
-Don’t overprocess, but make sure ingredients are uniformly moist
+Don't overprocess, but make sure ingredients are uniformly moist

-Dump batter into prepared cake pan, scraping remainder from processor.
-Bake for 45 minutes or until a skewer inserted comes out clean.
-Cool in pan on a rack for 10 minutes, then invert and allow cake to finish cooling.
+- Dump batter into prepared cake pan, scraping remainder from processor.
+Bake for 35-45 minutes or until a skewer inserted comes out clean.
+Let cool in pan on a rack for 10 minutes, then invert and allow cake to finish cooling.
 Keep pan handy.

-Zest the lime to make about 1 tablespoon of zest (green part).
+- Zest the lime to make about 1 tablespoon of zest (green part).
 Juice the lime and collect as much juice as possible.
 Add water to lime juice to make 1/3 cup plus 1 tablespoon liquid.
-Place water/lime juice mixture in a saucepan and add remaining sugar (1/2 cup).
+Place water/lime juice mixture in a saucepan and add the ¼ cup sugar.
 Turn heat to medium and bring to a boil.
 Add lime zest.
 Reduce heat and simmer for 5 minutes.
 Strain lime zest.
 Let cool for about 10 minutes.
 Liquid should be slightly thick.

 Crumbly batter in processor.